What’s the Difference Between Composable and Headless eCommerce?

 As applied to eCommerce, this modular approach has allowed online businesses to gain more control over the customer experience across multiple touchpoints.
 Brands can put their in-house teams in charge of everything from the eCommerce services they deploy behind the scenes to how their customers experience the brand.

-Composable suits digitally mature businesses that have the capability to take more of their content and delivery of services into their own hands, meaning they’re less reliant on commerce platform vendors to manage backend services.
+Composable commerce suits digitally mature businesses that can take more of their content and delivery of services into their own hands, meaning they’re less reliant on commerce platform vendors to manage backend services.

-Composable and headless are not the same thing: Composable commerce is a business practice enabled by headless technology.
+Composable and headless eCommerce are not the same thing: Composable commerce is a business practice enabled by headless eCommerce technology.

 But they are related to each other and share some of the same benefits: